-BACKGROUND: The RSV was developed in the early 1900’s for use in irrigation systems.
-By the late 1940’s, the product found favor in the growing oil and gas industry throughout Texas and California.
-The purpose of the unit was to manifold multiple wells into a single group flow line to feed a various containment vessels or production facilities and maintain the ability to test single specific wells or sources on command.
+The Rotary Selector Valve or RSV was developed in the early 1900s for use in irrigation systems.
+By the late 1940s, the product found favor in the growing oil and gas industry throughout Texas and California.
+The purpose of the unit was to manifold multiple wells into a single group flow line to feed various containment vessels or production facilities and maintain the ability to test single specific wells or sources on command.

-Today the RSV is used widely throughout the oil and gas industry in addition to chemical, refinery, water treatment, pulp and paper, cementing, food production and general industry applications.
+Today the RSV is used widely throughout the oil and gas industry in addition to the chemical, refinery, water treatment, pulp and paper, cementing, food production, and general industry applications.

 Rotary Selector Valve (RSV-Fig. 1) Components: